Credit: Discover Halifax

 Halifax Commons

 If you are just starting to snowshoe, try the flat terrain at the Halifax Common.
-The Emera Oval offers free equipment rentals, which includes snowshoes.
+The Emera Oval offers free equipment rentals, which include snowshoes.
 All you need is government issued photo ID to use the equipment.

 Details